hyoo-ru/crowd.hyoo.ru/README.md

 - Input: new text and range of existen text.
 - Locate Tokens which relate to the range.
-- Before and after new text appen substrings of first and last tokens which should be untouched.
+- Before and after new text append substrings of first and last tokens which should be untouched.
-- Split new text using universal tokinizer.
+- Split new text using tokenizer.
-- Reconciliate list of tokens unsing list insertion algorithm.
+- Reconciliate list of tokens unsing the List insertion algorithm.

 ### $hyoo_crowd_text